marcusoftnet/marcusoftnet.github.io/_posts/2015-01-26-i-dont-care-about-efficiency-until-we-know-our-goal.md

 Usian Bolt take the blocks.
 He has trained his muscles to perfection - they are very efficient for moving him fast.
-He has the latests experimental shoes from Pumaddike on - super efficient!
+He has the latests experimental shoes from Puma on - super efficient!
 No air resistant at all.
 The same goes for his clothing - they are super light, no air resistance.
 He knows how to get out of the blocks the fastest in the world.
 Even his hearing and reflexes are the best in the world.